Bodhisattva2-0/PrimeTable/readme.md

 The ﬁrst row and column of the table should have the 10 primes, with each cell containing the product of the primes for the corresponding row and column.
-Notes
+###Notes
-• Consider complexity.
+* Consider complexity.
 How fast does your code run?
 How does it scale?
-• Consider cases where we want N primes.
+* Consider cases where we want N primes.
-• Do not use the Prime class from stdlib (write your own code).
+* Do not use the Prime class from stdlib (write your own code).
-• Write tests.
+* Write tests.
 Try to demonstrate TDD/BDD.